 I involve her in decision making.

-Strong willed children want to know that their opinions are valued.
-When it comes to B, I offer her as much input as I can when making educational decisions.
+Strong-willed children want to know that their opinions are valued.
+When it comes to my girl, I offer her as much input as I can when making educational decisions.
 Take our reading curriculum, for instance.
 The first one I bought she hated: the main character, a bear, was always telling her what to do (facepalm).
 Then she didn’t like the second program because I was telling her what to do.
 We went round and round the mulberry bush until I finally just asked her: “Don’t you want to learn to read?!?”

-I stood there, slack jawed and catching flies, as my father would have said.
+I stood there, slack-jawed and catching flies, as my father would have said.
 And then I realized something.
 She was five and a late September baby.
-She knows herself quite well, and If she didn’t want to learn to read t was because she wasn’t ready.
-So we quit and spent the last quarter of the year just doing read alouds and imaginary play.
+She knows herself quite well, and if she didn’t want to learn to read it was because she wasn’t ready.
+So we quit and spent the last quarter of the year just doing read-alouds and imaginary play.

 A few months later she was ready to start, and we did, with a new program.
 She’s happy.
 I’m happy.
 And we’re finally on the way to reading.